Eight killed in shooting at California transit facility, suspect dead - News Break

 Multiple sources told ABC News the shooting is suspected workplace violence.

-VTA employees are among the victims, Davis said, adding that a survivor is in critical condition.
+VTA employees are among the victims, Davis said.
+Local leaders noted at a news conference that VTA employees are essential workers who went to work each day during the pandemic.

-The shooting was reported around 6:30 a.m. local time at a hub where maintenance is conducted and trains are stored.
-Over 40 employees were there at the time, according to San Jose police.
+The shooting was reported around 6:30 a.m. local time at a VTA hub where maintenance is conducted and trains are stored.
+The facility was evacuated, San Jose Mayor Sam Liccardo said.

-The sheriff's department is next door to the VTA's light rail yard, and the sheriff said deputies ran in while shots were fired.

-"I know that it saved many lives," Santa Clara Sheriff Laurie Smith said at a news conference.

 Deputies didn't exchange gunfire with the suspect, Davis said.